PublicMapping/districtbuilder/deployment/configure_pgadmin.md

 _Authentication_<br>
 Select "Identity File".
 To find this file, connect to the VPN and navigate to the following location on the fileshare: `fileshare.internal.azavea.com/company/documents_systems_admin/marriagez-rings/DistrictBuilder/AWS`.
 Note: on MacOS, the documents_systems_admin folder may be hidden.
 To show hidden files, press and hold Command + shift + dot.

-From the fileshare location, save the `districtbuilder-stg.pem` file to somewhere PG Admin can be configured to find it, such as a `.ssh` folder in your project root.
+From the fileshare location, save the `districtbuilder-stg.pem` file to somewhere PG Admin can be configured to find it but outside of the project directory, such as the `.ssh` folder in your user folder.
 Then return to PG Admin and use the file browser popup to find it.

 ---